-CiP 3: The doctor is a leader and follower who shares vision, engages and delivers results.

-Able to make effective use of resources and time management Can prioritise effectively.
-Demonstrates effective time management in clinical settings.
-Effectively delegates tasks to other members of the MDT.
-Demonstrates awareness of how to manage a budget and resources.
-Evidence to inform decision - example es of evidence (not mandatory requirements) Reflective practice NOTSS Local and deanery teaching TO2 (includes SO) Confirmed participation in MDT simulation training Leadership questionnaire Leads critical incident review RCOG Learning Mandatory requirements No mandatory evidence Mapping to GPCs Domain 1: Professional values and be haviours Domain 2: Professional skills Domain 3: Professional knowledge Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Domain 8: Capabilities in education and training Domain 9: Capabilities in research and scholarship
+Able to make effective use of resources and time management

+- Can prioritise effectively. - Demonstrates effective time management in clinical settings. - Effectively delegates tasks to other members of the MDT. - Demonstrates awareness of how to manage a budget and resources.

+- Reflective practice

+- NOTSS

+- Local and deanery teaching

+- TO2 (includes SO)

+- Confirmed participation in MDT simulation training

+- Leadership questionnaire

+- Leads critical incident review

+- RCOG Learning

+CiP 4: The doctor is able to design and implement quality improvement projects or interventions.

-Key skills Descriptors Understands quality improvement Understands the difference between quality (quality is safety, experience and improvement and research.
-Understands quality improvement methodology such as efficacy) Plan, Do, Study, Act (PDSA) cycles.
+Key skills Descriptors Understands quality improvement (quality is safety, experience and efficacy) Understands the difference between quality improvement and research.
+Understands quality improvement methodology such as Plan, Do, Study, Act (PDSA) cycles.